City of San José

 COMMUNITY OUTREACH

-There will be multiple opportunities for community participation over the course of the study, including a series of stakeholder focus groups and community meetings.
+During the course of the study, there were multiple opportunities for community participation, including a series of stakeholder focus groups and community meetings.

 Past Meetings & Focus Groups